-This MBean server Creates, Creates, registers, and provides access to Edit MBean Server configur ng configuration MBeans and operations that control the uration of a WebLogic Server domain.
-It exposes a gurationManagerMBean for locking, saving, and activating es.
-Only the Administration Server hosts an instance of this MBean server.
-The JVM's platform MBean server JVM itse ans provided by the JDK that contain monitoring information for the itself.
-You can register custom MBeans in this MBean server, but recommends that you register them in its Runtime MBean Server.
-You can also configure the WebLogic Server Runtime MBean Server be the platform MBean server, in which case the platform MBean server provides access to JVM MBeans, Runtime MBeans, and active configuration MBeans that are on a single server instance.
-See Registering MBeans in the JVM Platform MBean Server in Developi Manageable Applications with JMX.
-Note: Remote access to the platform MBean server can be secured only by standard JDK 1.5 security features (see http://java.sun.com/j2se/1.5.0/docs/guide/management/agent.ht ml#remote).
-If you have configured the WebLogic Server Runtime MBean Server to be the platform MBean server, enabling remote access to the platform MBean server creates an access path to WebLogic Server MBeans that is not secured through the WebLogic Server security framework (see "Security for WebLogic Server MBeans" on page 2-12).
+This MBean server Creates, registers, and provides access to Edit MBean Server Pending configuration MBeans and operations that control the configuration of a WebLogic Server domain.
+It exposes a ConfigurationManagerMBean for locking, saving, and activating changes.
+Only the Administration Server hosts an instance of this MBean serve er.
+The JVM's platform MBean server MBeans provided by the JDK that contain monitoring information for JVM itself.
+You can register custom MBeans in this MBean server, b Oracle recommends that you register them in its Runtime MBean Server. out You can also configure the WebLogic Server Runtime MBean Server to be the platform MBean server, in which case the platform MBean server provides access to JVM MBeans, Runtime MBeans, and active configuration MBeans that are on a single server instance.
+See Registering MBeans in the JVM Platform MBean Server in Developing Manageable Applications with JMX.
+Note: Remote access to the platform MBean server can be secured only by standard JDK 1.5 security features (see http://java.sun.com/j2se/1.5.0/docs/guide/management/agent ml#remote).
+If you have configured the WebLogic Server Runtime MBean Server to be the platform MBean server, enabling remote access to the platform MBean server creates access path to WebLogic Server MBeans that is not secured through the WebLogic Server security framework (see "Security for WebLogic Server MBeans" on page 2-12). t.ht